 The next option will be a garage door by a particular brand.
 As mentioned earlier, we don’t have any bias in favor of or against any specific manufacturer.
 Still, we’ve found that Wayne Dalton garage doors are arguably the worst doors you can get if you live in Canada.
 Let’s dig in and find out why we think that’s the case…

 First of all, we’ll start from the fact that it is extremely challenging to get Wayne Dalton replacement parts, as you have to be their authorized dealer to put your hands on their replacement parts.
 And when a company like ours contacts Wayne Dalton dealer with an intent to purchase a specific part, they’ll never sell any of their products.

 Virtually any other garage door manufacturer uses a certain type of hinges and brackets that can be easily replaced in case they break.
-But with Wayne Dalton, that's not the case.
-All hinges and brackets designed differently, and you can't use a different type of hinge.
+But with Wayne Dalton, that’s not the case.
+All hinges and brackets are designed differently, and you can’t use a different type of hinge.

 Issue number three with Wayne Dalton garage doors is a Torquemaster spring system.
 While it seems like a great idea (having your garage door springs enclosed in a tube), it has a pretty adverse side effect.